Upper School Faculty & Staff

 Jessica has always loved sports and has a desire to help people.
 She found athletic training to be the perfect blend of her interests and takes pride in keeping athletes healthy and participating in the sports that they love.

 Jessica is married to her best friend, Jimmy.
-They have a daughter, Jestyn, who attends Crossings.
+They have two daughters, Jestyn and Jaysa.
 They love hanging out as a family, watching and playing sports, and cheering for the OKC Thunder.

 The Lord your God is with you, he is mighty to save.
 He will take great delight in you, he will quiet you with his love, he will rejoice over you with singing.